You can also check out: my history with JRPGs

 My first one was Narcissu, back when it was first released in English.
 VNDB tells me this occurred in The Year of Our Lord Two Thousand and Five, and this seems to coincide with my own memories, so it must be correct.
-I was a massive anime fan at the time — I was a young, nerdy teenager still in high school –, to the point that I would proudly refer to myself as an otaku (I would never do this today, in fact being called this would genuinely rub me the wrong way, but that is entirely different story for a different time).
+I was a massive anime fan at the time — I was a young, nerdy teenager still in high school –, to the point that I would proudly refer to myself as an otaku (I would never do this today, in fact being called this would genuinely rub me the wrong way, but that is an entirely different story for an entirely different time).

 At first, I didn’t really know what to make of it.
 I hesitated to call it a “game”, because what was I doing, really?
 Staring at the screen and advancing text to read more text.
 That’s not “playing” at all, no sir — “playing” is spending several hours cooped up in a room in front of a TV in the middle of summer trying to clear the Pharos Subterra in FF12, because that’s what real men do, right?
 So in the end, I decided to just call Narcissu… a story.
 That you sort of read on the computer.
 I vaguely remember having a hard time explaining it to a friend of mine back then.
-I was actually trying to get said friend to read it as well, because of how amazing and fantastic and bittersweet it was, and it gave me all the ~feels~ (*cringe*) in the world.
+I was actually trying to get said friend to read it as well, because of how amazing and fantastic and bittersweet it was, and it gave me all the ~feels~ in the world.
 In retrospect, I don’t think I would enjoy Narcissu as much as I did back in the day, but that’s beside the point — the point is that this was my first connection with a genre that would later became a fairly big part of my life.

 You might think I took Narcissu as a stepping stone and embarked on an adventure to consume all the VN classics out there… and you’d be wrong.
 It wasn’t until a few years later that I took notice of a friend of mine talking excessively about these so called visual novel thingamajigs.
-Before this had all happened, I have to confess I was already the proud owner of DS Lite and a fan of the Phoenix Wright series, but back then it never really occurred to me to consider these games VNs.
+Before this had all happened, I have to confess I was already the proud owner of a DS Lite and a fan of the Phoenix Wright series, but back then it never really occurred to me to consider these games VNs.
 And while today, I absolutely do (sort of), we can probably skip the parts where I play through the first three games in the PW series because it really didn’t have much to do with my journey towards becoming the true VN Jedi Master that I am today. (you are cordially invited to snicker in response to that last bit)

 No, my real, actual first exposure to the genre happened when I tried a game that said friend of mine held in high regard, primarily because I was, and still am, a self-confessed connoisseur of all things H.P.
 Lovecraft, having bought three massive, *massive* volumes entitled “The Complete Works of H.P.
 Lovecraft” and treating them as my bible.
 I even took them with me to university, lugging the heavy things around to read them between (or during…) lectures, all day every day.
 Later I would even watch the Nyaruko anime… feel free to judge me, you have every right to.
-So I’m guessing about 99% of you are going “oh he’s gonna bring up Saya no Uta any second now”, and yes, he is indeed going to bring up Saya no Uta in just a second, this Gare rapscallion.
+So I’m guessing about 99% of you are going “oh he’s gonna bring up Saya no Uta any second now”, and yes, I am indeed going to bring up Saya no Uta in just a second.
 (The other 1% of you might have been thinking of Demonbane, but no.)